peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* A CBOR object decoded from the given byte array.
+* A CBOR object decoded from the specified byte array.

 **Throws:**